cdapio/cdap-ingest/stream-client/python/streamclient/README.md

 ## Supported Actions

-- create a Stream with a specified "*stream-id*";
+- create a Stream with a specified *stream-id*;
-- update TTL for an existing Stream with a specified "*stream-id*";
+- update TTL for an existing Stream with a specified *stream-id*;
-- retrieve the current Stream TTL for a specified "*stream-id*";
+- retrieve the current Stream TTL for a specified *stream-id*;
 - truncate an existing Stream (the deletion of all events that were written to the Stream);
-- write an event to an existing Stream specified by "*stream-id*";
+- write an event to an existing Stream specified by *stream-id*;
-- send a File to an existing Stream specififed by "*stream-id*".
+- send a File to an existing Stream specififed by *stream-id*.

 ## Usage